333vinyl/old_333vinyl_source/contents/articles/le_tigre-le_tigre/index.md

 template: review.jade
 ---

 Le Tigre is perhaps best known as Kathleen Hanna's other band.
-Hanna was the frontwoman of Bikini Kill, which kicked off the riot grrrl movement, has had several documentaries made about her, and (fun-fact) is married to Ad-Rock.
+Hanna was the frontwoman of Bikini Kill, which kickstarted the riot grrrl movement, has had several documentaries made about her, and (fun-fact) is married to Ad-Rock.
 But I only heard about Le Tigre yesterday, looking for dance-punk bands.
 I had no idea Hanna was involved until the first verse of the first (and perhaps best) song, "Deceptacon," which tears down preconceptions, sets expectations, and takes a shot at pop music in five lines: `Wanna disco? / Wanna see me disco? / Let me hear you depoliticize my rhyme. / One!
 Two!
 Three!
 Four! /  You got what you been asking for.`

 <span class="more">